playground

 Projects proposed may not be longer than 5 years in duration.

-PIs and Co-PIs may not submit more than one research proposal to the Spencer Foundation at a time.
+PIs and Co-PIs may not submit more than one research proposal or preproposal to the Spencer Foundation at a time.
 This restriction applies to the Small Grants Program, Large Grants Program, Racial Equity Research Grants Program, and Research-Practice Partnership Program.
-If the PI or any of the Co-PIs currently have a research proposal under consideration in any of these programs, they are required to wait until a final decision has been made on the pending proposal before they can submit a new proposal.
+If the PI or any of the Co-PIs currently have a research preproposal or proposal under consideration in any of these programs, they are required to wait until a final decision has been made before they can submit a new preproposal or proposal.
+Note that an exception to both of these restrictions is the Spencer Vision Grants program.
+PIs and Co-PIs may apply for a Vision Grant if they have another active research grant from the Spencer Foundation or if they have another Spencer grant proposal or preproposal in review.
+However, the projects proposed in a Vision Grant proposal and in another Spencer grant program proposal or preproposal must be distinct.

-The application process begins with an Intent to Apply form.
-Once submitted, you will have access to the Full Proposal application in our online portal.
-Intent to Apply forms are due by 12:00pm Central Time on the deadline date.
+The application process begins with a preproposal.
+This will be reviewed to determine if the PI will be invited to submit a Full Proposal.
+Preproposals are due by 12:00pm Central Time Chicago/North America on the deadline date.

-The Intent to Apply form must be submitted through an online application form following the guidelines below before you be given access to the full proposal application.
+The preproposal must be submitted through an online application form following the guidelines below.

 Step 1 – Registration